Responding to Climate Changes

 https://library.wmo.int/doc_num.php?explnum_id=10826

 ***Water stress: The amount of water resources required for agriculture, industry, energy, and the environment is said to be 1,700 m3 per person per year.
-When the amount of available water falls below 1,700 m3, it is considered to be in a state of "water stress," when it falls below 1,000 m3, it is in a state of "water shortage," and when it falls below 500 m3, it is in a state of "absolute water shortage."
+When the amount of available water falls below 1,700 m3, it is considered to be in a state of "water stress," when it falls below 1,000 m3, it is considered to be in a state of "water shortage," and when it falls below 500 m3, it is considered to be in a state of "absolute water shortage."

 Past water risks that occurred at Group sites